-- The financial asset is held within a business model whose objective is to both collect contractual cash flows and the sale of that financial asset (HTC and Sell Held to collect and Sell); and - The contractual cash flows occur on specified dates and correspond solely to payments of principal and interest on the principal amount outstanding (SPPI).
+- that financial asset (HTC and Sell Held to collect and Sell); and - principal amount outstanding (SPPI).

 The financial assets at fair value through other comprehensive income are initially accounted at fair value, including all expenses or income associated with the transactions and subsequently measured at fair value.
-The changes in fair value are accounted for against Fair value reserves.
+The changes in fair value are accounted for against "Fair value reserves"